 When an unusual smell emanates from your vehicle, your first impulse might be to check under the seat for an old fast food bag.
 If the culprit isn’t in the interior of your car, chances are it’s your engine.
 Smells generated by a vehicle's engine can point to potential trouble ahead.
 Here are six smells to be wary of and a list of what mechanical issues trigger them.

 Rotten Eggs or Sulfur

 The smell of burnt paper while driving, especially when changing gears, might be a sign that the clutch facing is burning off as the clutch slips.
 This can happen if the driver is “riding” the clutch, stepping too frequently on the pedal, which causes significant friction.
-This friction creates enough heat to actually burn the paper-based clutch facings, which creates the smell and can cause the whole clutch to fail.
+This friction creates enough heat to actually burn the paper-based clutch facings, which can cause the whole clutch to fail.

 If you turn on the heater or air conditioner and it smells like a musty basement, you could have mildew growing inside the AC evaporator.
-Turn off the a/c and drive with the fan on high to dry the system out.
+Turn off the AC and drive with the fan on high to dry the system out.

 Spread The Word